AdenWhitworth/checkmate_Front-End/README.md

 - **Game Persistence**: Stay in the game, even if you lose connection, with a reliable rejoin feature.
 - **Account History**: Update your account details, review your current game statistics, and access a comprehensive history of your past game results.
 - **Dynamic Bot Opponents**: Endlessly practice your chess skills against dynamic bot opponents.
+- **Interactive Puzzles**: Solve over 3000 puzzles designed for various skill levels, helping you improve your chess strategies and tactics.

 ## Technologies Used